parkermac/LiveOcean/x_tef/README.txt

 3. Run plot_time_series.py to make plots of time series from each processed station.
 You can edit the code to just look at a subset of the stations.

 4. Run plot_thalweg_mean.py to make mean values of Qin/Qout, etc. versus along channel distance for a sequence of stations defined by hand in the code.

-NOTE: Need to add more lines (e.g. Hood Canal)

-Other code:

-Run plot_section_map.py to see where all the sections are.
-Does not need to be run in order.